BZIvanov/Learning-SpringBoot/SpringSecurity/README.md

 Spring Security manages these filters using a `FilterChainProxy`, which delegates requests to the correct security filter chain based on configuration.

+If we don't provide our custom FilterChain, the default one will be used, which require authentication for all the endpoints.

 **Example Flow in Filter Chain:**

 1. `SecurityContextPersistenceFilter` → Loads security context.